mbeam87/ruby-bandwidth-example/README.md

 Option `conferenceNumber` is required for chaos confernce only.
 Options `caller` and `bridgeCallee` are used by dolphin app only.
-Option `domain` should contains host name (and port) which will be used to access to the server from external network.
+Option `domain` should contains host name (and port) which will be used to access to the server from external network. option `domain_name` should contains an unique domain name

 ### How to run